hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 ![TFE screenshot: a module details page](./images/publish-module-details.png)

-## Using Modules in Terraform Configurations
+## Using Private Modules in Terraform Configurations

 In Terraform configurations, you can use any private module from your organization's registry.
 The syntax for referencing private modules in `source` attributes is `<TFE HOSTNAME>/<TFE ORGANIZATION>/<MODULE NAME>/<PROVIDER>`.